 Check for bibliographic citations, links to other sites, or other means for you to verify information on the site.
 Look for any errors in the information given, or misspellings.

-Make certain that you have chosen either Tech-Student or Tech-Staff to log into.
+Make certain that you have chosen either the Tech-Student or Tech-Staff WiFi network, and that you are logged into the library's webpage.
 If you still can't access our databases, please contact us at firstname.lastname@example.org.

-All fines should be paid at the Oregon Tech Cashier's Office on the first floor of Snell Hall in Klamath Falls, Room 130 in Wilsonville, or through CASHNet.
+All fines should be paid at the Oregon Tech Cashier's Office on the first floor of Snell Hall in Klamath Falls, Room 130 on the Portland-Metro Campus, or through Transact Payments.

-The library can assist you in determining the reason for the fines, but the Cashier's Office handles all of the money.
+The library can assist you in determining the reason for the fines, but the Cashier's Office handles all financial transactions.

-Wireless printing is available at select printers on the Wilsonville campus.
+Wireless printing is available at select printers on the Portland-Metro campus.

 Currently the library is not set-up for student faxing, but students can get assistance with faxing at the Dean of Students' office.

-The LRC is the Learning Resources Center, the building houses both the Oregon Tech Library, on the first floor, and the Student Success Center, on the second floor.
+The LRC is the Learning Resources Center, the building that houses the Oregon Tech Library on the first floor, as well as Career Services, Disability Services, Testing Services, and the TOP Program on the second floor.
 Also on the second floor is the Shaw Historical Library.
 The Library administration office is on the second floor, room LRC 216.
 The Library also provides student study areas on both floors.